 As was previously mentioned, development and redevelopment is anticipated to occur within the IMSA in the POM industrial area and in unincorporated Morrow County south of I-84.
-The traffic estimated from the specific development areas identified by the County and from growth in the POM industrial area was added on top of the background growth rates described above.
+The traffic estimated from the specific development areas identified by the County and from growth in the POM industrial area was used to estimate the future year traffic volumes.